 However, I argue that due to the conceptualization of the movement as the “third wave,” unnecessary divisions are constructed between generation, nation, and culture that are contradictory to its most central and sacred visions.
 A critical interrogation of contemporary feminist literature reveals numerous shortcomings implicated by the feminist “wave” construct.
 By identifying as the “third wave,” contemporary feminist movement aligns itself with a historically racist and classist movement, even as it rebels against it to the extent that generational conflict emerges between second wave “mothers” and third wave “daughters.”
 As a result, divisions are constructed which a) preclude possibilities for meaningful transnational coalition; b) discredit innovative theory by women of color and progressive white women that existed prior to the third wave’s inception, which speak to many of the very issues the third wave prioritizes; and c) interrupt possibilities for transgenerational dialogue.

 Ultimately, a “third wave” construct perpetuates the racist, reductive, and imperial historicization of mainstream Western feminism.
 Therefore, as the current “third wave” formulation serves very limited functions yet is responsible for creating multiple divisions and conflicts which are antithetical to feminist praxis, especially a feminism that seeks to create affiliations with global anti-sexist movements, I maintain that it behooves feminist theorists to re-imagine millennial feminist praxis by re-historicizing feminism in an international context.

 Weatherby, Meagan Lynn, "Becoming the Bridge: Border-crossing, Intersectionality, and Wave Theory in Contemporary Feminist Movement" (2005).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 657.